 If an uncertified midwife is used in a home birth, that number goes even higher — to a neonatal mortality rate of 13.7 out of 10,000 births.
 That underscores the importance of hiring a CNM instead of a midwife with less training if you’re going to have a home birth.

 Keep It In Perspective

 In certain situations, such as a birth that occurs after 41 weeks gestation, the gap in the neonatal mortality rates are even more pronounced, with a neonatal mortality rate of 2.7 per 10,000 births with a CNM in a hospital setting, 10.3 per 10,000 births with a CNM in a home setting, and 21.6 per 10,000 with an uncertified midwife in a home setting.

 It’s worth noting the neonatal mortality rate for home births in the study we cited may actually be higher.
 Any baby that was born at home and was later transferred to a hospital before dying would have been listed by CDC data as a hospital outcome instead of a home one.

 One question moms may ask is if they are more likely to need interventions such as an operative vaginal delivery or Cesarean section with a planned home birth.
-The answer is no. Despite the higher neonatal mortality rate, the risk of needing medical interventions is much lower with planned home births than hospital births.
+The answer is no. Despite the higher neonatal mortality rate, the need for medical interventions is actually much lower with planned home births than hospital births.

-Here are the rates for common interventions, both at home and at the hospital (source):
+Here are the rates for common interventions, both at home and at the hospital (3):